CRIJ 2328:

 Students in all sections of this course will learn the following content:

-- The Historical Development of the American Law Enforcement
+- The Development of Modern Policing

-- Community Oriented Policing Philosophy and Techniques
+- Community Policing

 This course is offered in online, face-to-face, and/or Hybrid formats.
 For the traditional classroom course, teaching approaches are expected to vary with individual instructors who should employ those techniques that work best for them and their students.
 Although lecture and reading assignments are the primary forms of delivery, other instructional methods may involve classroom discussion, student presentations and lectures, audio-visual instruction, invited speakers, critical thinking activities, in class writing exercises designed to stimulate critical thinking, and group activities.
 Distance learning is also available for students who cannot attend lectures and who are capable of the amount of self-direction and discipline required to complete such a course.
 Reading the materials, communication via email, and on-line discussion are some of the methods used for distance learning.